fiatconnect/specification/fiatconnect-api.md

 In addition to returning quote data, a successful response must also return information about which KYC schemas are acceptable/required in order to initiate a transfer with the given quote parameters.
 If KYC is required, the server MUST set `kyc.kycRequired` to `true` in the response body.
 Likewise, if no KYC is required, this value MUST be
 `false`.
-If `kyc.kycRequired` is `true`, the `kyc.kycSchemas` field MUST be present. `kyc.kycSchemas` is a list of objects.
-Each object corresponds to a single acceptable KYC schema.
+If `kyc.kycRequired` is `true`, the `kyc.kycSchemas` field MUST be present. `kyc.kycSchemas` is a list of `KycSchemaEnum` values that represent KYC schemas that are accepted for execution of the returned quote.
+If KYC is required for the quote, the user MUST submit KYC information for at least one of these `KycSchemaEnum` values and have it accepted by the provider before executing the returned quote.
-The `kycSchema` field within this object represents the type of KYC schema that can be used.
-The `allowedValues` object is an optional mapping from any number of keys in the selected
-KYC schema to values that are allowed for that key.
-For example, if a server wants to limit the selection for certain fields on the schema, `allowedValues` can contain lists of selectable values for those fields.
-On the client-side, this could be used to render a list of options, for example.

 Finally, a successful response must also return information about what fiat account types are allowed to be used for the transfer, and what schemas are allowed to communicate those account details.